ghoneycutt/puppet-module-ssh/README.md

 sshd_hostbasedauthentication
 -------------------------
-HostbasedAuthentication: Enables/disables Hostbased authentication.
+String for HostbasedAuthentication option in sshd_config.
 Valid values are 'yes' and 'no'.
+Specifies whether rhosts or /etc/hosts.equiv authentication together with successful public key client host authentication is allowed (host-based authentication).
+This option is similar to RhostsRSAAuthentication and applies to protocol version 2 only.

 - *Default*: 'no'

 sshd_ignoreuserknownhosts
 -------------------------
 String for IgnoreUserKnownHosts option in sshd_config.
-Valid values are 'yes' and 'no. Specifies whether sshd(8) should ignore the user's ~/.ssh/known_hosts during RhostsRSAAuthentication or HostbasedAuthentication.
+Valid values are 'yes' and 'no'.
+Specifies whether sshd(8) should ignore the user's ~/.ssh/known_hosts during RhostsRSAAuthentication or HostbasedAuthentication.

 - *Default*: 'no'

 sshd_ignorerhosts
 -------------------------
 String for IgnoreRhosts option in sshd_config.
-Valid values are 'yes' and 'no. Specifies that .rhosts and .shosts files will not be used in RhostsRSAAuthentication or HostbasedAuthentication though /etc/hosts.equiv and /etc/ssh/shosts.equiv are still used.
+Valid values are 'yes' and 'no'.
+Specifies that .rhosts and .shosts files will not be used in RhostsRSAAuthentication or HostbasedAuthentication though /etc/hosts.equiv and /etc/ssh/shosts.equiv are still used.

 - *Default*: 'yes'